 He was ordained as an Anglican in 1973 and spent most of his time in Devon until he joined the Catholic Church in 1996.
 His first post was as a curate in Branksome, Poole, before arriving in Wool 12 years ago.

 His funeral is due to take place at 2.30pm on Friday at St Joseph’s Church in Wool.

 Wednesday 27 January 2010

-Hundreds of mourners crowded into the Catholic Church of St Joseph, or the funeral of Parish Priest Father Geoffrey Watts.
+Hundreds of mourners crowded into the Catholic Church of St Joseph, Wool, for the funeral of Parish Priest Father Geoffrey Watts.